HelloWorld-123/anagram/README.md

 ## Algorithm behind the scenes
 - Algorithm creates a hashmap with sorted string as key and all the words made up from those letters in the form of list as its value.
 - hashmap is quick to access the list of anagrams, having complexity of O(1).
-- But overall Complexity of program is O(n) as creating hashmap needs to loop through all the words in input file. where n is the number of words in the dictionary.
+- But overall Complexity of program is O(n) as creating hashmap needs to loop through all the words in input file. where n is the number of words in the input file (dictionary).

 ## Time required
 - Time required to complete this project was 4-6 hours.